 3. Keeping track of patients and staff

-Most importantly, healthcare providers must be able to share the information with patients’ family and friends as well as emergency responders and agencies.
+Most importantly, healthcare providers must be able to share location information with patients’ family and friends as well as emergency responders and agencies.
 The CMS emergency preparedness rule allows facilities to choose whether to share that information electronically or via hard copy, but the reality is that real-time information management on a large scale is best managed by an electronic solution.

 4. Preserving and sharing patient records

-As with patient location, the CMS emergency preparedness rule does not require that this information be saved or accessed electronically, but most facilities will find it efficient to do so, especially since the CMS requirements explicitly state that record keeping and sharing must be compliant with HIPAA, even in an emergency.
+As with patient location, the CMS emergency preparedness rule does not require that this information be saved or accessed electronically, but most healthcare facilities will find it efficient to do so, especially since the CMS emergency preparedness requirements explicitly state that record keeping and sharing must be compliant with HIPAA, even in an emergency.

 5. Providing continuity of care in multiple scenarios

 A hazard vulnerability analysis (HVA) will help facilities identify the circumstances under which patients and staff will evacuate, when they will shelter in place, and when they will receive patients from other facilities.
-Policies and procedures should make clear the criteria for deciding which personnel and patients will shelter in place when those circumstances arise.
+Emergency preparedness policies and procedures should make clear the criteria for deciding which personnel and patients will shelter in place when those circumstances arise.

 6. Collaborating effectively with community partners

 All facilities must have a plan to address medical surges, including emergency preparedness policies and procedures addressing the use of volunteers and, for facilities that provide continuous care, receiving patients from other facilities.